China plans to actively purchase wheat, and increase the imports of maize and soybeans

 You should be authorized to post comment

-Ukraine exported 31.2 mln tonnes of grains – Ministry of Agrarian Policy
+Ukraine harvested over 37.1 mln tonnes of grains - Ministry of Agrarian Policy